-I love chocolate.
-I know I’m not alone, but actually, I love it more than you do… I have had this cake as the cap to great meals.
+Rich, dark, moist, and delicious are the best terms to describe this cake.
+I have had this cake as a grand finally to a great meal.
 I have had it cut into 1-inch squares at parties.
-It screams decadence; it screams chocolate, and it screams my name.
+I even had it at our local cooking school.
+It screams decadence, it screams chocolate, and it screams my name.
 If you have never had it, you must do this recipe today.

 Now the research started.
 Lots of choices.
 Lots of reading recipes.
 What I wanted: